← All Docs

 └── .gitignore # Keeps generated context uncommitted by default

 Then ask your coding agent to read .lore/context.md before planning or implementing.
+Use lore context list to see repos with Lore context and their last daemon refresh result.

 Git And Privacy